-The lovely blogger over at Gordon Gossip found these cute, swirly goodies from Better Homes and Gardens and fretted over working with fondant.
-Fear not!
+I love these cute, swirly goodies from Better Homes and Gardens and had to try something similar for Christmas.
+If you’ve ever fretted over working with fondant, fear not!
 Here’s a quick tutorial to ease nerves over fondant.
 Fondant is user-friendly and will open so many cake and cookie decorating doors.

 Prepared, white rolled fondant is available at major craft stores and cake decorating supply stores, usually the Wilton brand.
 It comes in big, white squares and is the consistency of Play-Doh.
 In fact, you manipulate it in much the same way.

 - Fondant does dries out, but kneading it will soften it again.

 - But kneading will also make it sticky and difficult.
 If fondant gets too soft (that is, if when working with fondant it starts to stick to your hands and leave residue, it’s too soft), let it sit uncovered on wax paper about 15 minutes and try again.
 It should be pliable and simple to use.
 The first sign of frustration, stop and let it sit out to stiffen a bit.